 Financial instruments that potentially subject the Company to significant concentrations of credit risk consist of cash and cash equivalents, accounts receivable, accounts payable and note payable.
-At December 31, 1999 and March 31, 2000, the fair value of these instruments approximated their financial statement carrying amount because of the short-term maturity of these instruments.
+At December 31, 1999 and June 30, 2000, the fair value of these instruments approximated their financial statement carrying amount because of the short-term maturity of these instruments.
 The Company has not experienced any significant credit loss to date.
-No single customer accounted for or exceeded 10% of either revenue or accounts receivable in 1999 or in the quarter ended March 31, 2000.
+No single customer accounted for or exceeded 10% of either revenue or accounts receivable in 1999 or in the quarters ended March 31, 2000 and June 30, 2000.